What are Teaching and Learning Conversations?

 Who can lead a Teaching and Learning Conversation?

-Any TCU faculty or instructional staff can submit a proposal for a TLC.
+Any TCU faculty or staff member can submit a proposal for a TLC.
 In addition to leading the 50-minute TLC, presenters are also asked to:

 - compose a short (700–900 word) article summarizing the topic for publication in the Koehler Center’s biannual Insights magazine.